rfo909/CFT/doc/Reference.md

 The expressions should return single Dir or File objects.

-## Use "Sys.lastResult"
+## The ":N" syntax

-The function Sys.lastResult returns the result from the last interactive command.
+The function Sys.lastResult returns the result from the previous interactive command.
 The Sys.lastResult function takes an optional int parameter for when the result is a list, to obtain value at a position in the list.